Deepika Padukone: Established actress (2012–2016)

-Professional expansion and film controversies (2017–present)
+Professional expansion and fluctuations (2017–2022)

 The action film XXX: Return of Xander Cage (2017), in which Padukone played the leading lady opposite Vin Diesel, marked her first project in Hollywood.
 The Philadelphia Inquirer's Tirdad Derakhshani dismissed the film as "abysmal" and thought that Padukone's talent was wasted in it, but Frank Scheck of The Hollywood Reporter believed that she "practically steals the film".
 The film earned over US$345 million worldwide, a majority of which came from the Chinese box office.
 Padukone received three nominations at the Teen Choice Awards.

 In 2018, Padukone portrayed Rani Padmavati, a Rajput queen who commits jauhar (self-immolation) to protect herself from the Muslim invader Alauddin Khilji, in the period drama Padmaavat; it marked her third collaboration with Bhansali and Singh.
 She was challenged by the need to convey her character's courage through silence, and was emotionally exhausted by the experience.
 She read history books on the era and researched the various depictions of Padmavati.
 Right-wing Hindu groups speculated that the film portrayed a romantic liaison between Padmavati and Khilji; they protested violently and placed a bounty to behead Padukone and Bhansali.
 Following a deferment, the film was cleared for release after several modifications were made to it.
 Anna M. M. Vetticad of Firstpost criticised the film's glorification of jauhar, but credited Padukone for managing to "eke something out of the stereotype-ridden writing".
 With a then-record budget of ₹2 billion, Padmaavat had earnings of ₹5.45 billion to emerge as one of Indian cinema's biggest grossers.
 She received another Best Actress nomination at Filmfare.